Latent Filling: Latent Space Data Augmentation for Zero-shot Speech Synthesis: Experiments

 \subsection{Dataset}

 In our experiments, we utilized a diverse set of datasets for both English and Korean languages.
 For English, we used VCTK \cite{vctk}, LibriTTS \cite{libritts} (train-clean-100 and 360 subsets), and LJSpeech \cite{lj} dataset, totaling approximately 259 hours of speech data and involving 1,245 distinct speakers.
 We excluded 11 speakers from the VCTK dataset and used them as English test speakers.
 For Korean language, we leveraged the multi-speaker\footnote{https://aihub.or.kr/aihubdata/data/view.do?dataSetSn=542} and emotion\footnote{https://aihub.or.kr/aihubdata/data/view.do?dataSetSn=466} datasets from the AIHub.
 They were recorded by 3,086 non-professional speakers and 44 professional voice actors, and the lengths of each dataset were approximately 7,414 hours and 264 hours, respectively.
 We randomly selected 29 speakers from the AIHub multi-speaker dataset for use as Korean test speakers.
+We resampled all utterances to a 24KHz sampling rate.
+Our test scripts were derived from the utterances of English test speakers, with a focus on those between 4 and 10 seconds in duration.

 We used 22-dimensional acoustic features consisting of 20 Bark cepstral coefficients, pitch period, and pitch correlation which were the same as in \cite{lee23f_interspeech}.
 To convert the acoustic feature to a waveform, Bunched LPCNet2 \cite{lpcnet} was used.